How to Avoid Summer Sleep Issues

 It may seem daunting, but it IS possible to keep sleep on track AND relish the summer.
-Here are WeeSleep’s top tips for helping your baby or toddler get the Zs they need so your whole family can have a blast this summer:
+Here are WeeSleep’s top tips for how to avoid summer sleep issues and helping your baby or toddler get the Zs they need so your whole family can have a blast this summer:

 Have a question, send us a note here.
 Want to get posts like this delivered straight to your inbox?
 Join our email list!

 Don’t make late bedtimes the norm: I savour my little guy’s s’more-covered smile as much as the next parent, but in order to avoid the crankiness of an overtired preschooler, we try to limit his late-night campfires and backyard barbeques to very special occasions.
-Well-rested children generally won’t have too much difficulty with a later-than-usual bedtime if it happens once-in-awhile; but, if you are going to keep your little one up late, be sure to get him right back on track with a normal bedtime the next night, so that he doesn’t begin to accumulate a sleep debt and really throw off his sleep and his summer!
+Well-rested children generally won’t have too much difficulty with a later-than-usual bedtime if it happens once-in-awhile; but, if you are going to keep your little one up late, be sure to get them right back on track with a normal bedtime the next night, so that they don’t begin to accumulate a sleep debt and really throw off their sleep and their summer!

 Don’t skip routines: Children LOVE routines.
 Really!
-While your child may balk at the suggestion of bedtime, he truly will thrive most in situations that feel familiar, safe, and predictable.
-Even when you are rushing home from late-day summer activities, don’t assume that skipping your child’s routine will help you get him to bed faster.
-Your wee one is actually much more likely to go to sleep more easily and peacefully if bedtime is preceded by his usual routine (albeit truncated, perhaps!).
-Do a quick bath, into his PJ’s, read a short bedtime story, and then it’s off to sleep so he can wake up refreshed to take on the next amazing day of summer!
+While your child may balk at the suggestion of bedtime, they truly will thrive most in situations that feel familiar, safe, and predictable.
+Even when you are rushing home from late-day summer activities, don’t assume that skipping your child’s routine will help you get them to bed faster.
+Your wee one is actually much more likely to go to sleep more easily and peacefully if bedtime is preceded by their usual routine (albeit truncated, perhaps!).
+Do a quick bath, into their PJ’s, read a short bedtime story, and then it’s off to sleep so they can wake up refreshed to take on the next amazing day of summer!